EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 Mike Eckman reviews cameras.
 He reviews a LOT of cameras.
 So much so that he has amassed a great pile of review work on Minolta cameras, SLR, Rangefinder, APS, manual focus and Auto Focus.

 As a bonus, he also holds regular podcasts.
-Last year the topic ended up being Minolta, featuring [an absolutely terrible Disco cover of popular music, released by Minolta in the 70's](https://mikeeckman.com/2022/11/episode-36-minolta-disco/).
+In 2022 the topic ended up being Minolta, featuring [an absolutely terrible Disco cover of popular music, released by Minolta in the 70's](https://mikeeckman.com/2022/11/episode-36-minolta-disco/).
 I wish I was joking but you're just going to have to listen to it.

 ### Specific Minolta Camera Pages
 ***